 Teaching for mastery has five big ideas at its heart:

 Making connections between new concepts and those that have already been understood and ensuring that all steps in learning are small steps enabling children to build their confidence and understanding.
+We use the White Rose small steps as a basis for our teaching.

 Representation and Structure